 - List the hard and soft skills on a functional resume – good for changing careers or not having a lot of experience.

-Whatever you do, don’t neglect the skills section of your resume.
+Whatever you do, don’t neglect to highlight your true potential.
 This can make or break your chance at an interview.

 How do you showcase skills on a resume?